aws/aws-cdk-rfcs/README.md

 ### 1. Create a tracking issue

-Each RFC has a GitHub issue that tracks it from start to finish.
+Each RFC has a GitHub issue which tracks it from start to finish.
 The issue is the hub for conversations, community signal (+1s) and the issue number is used as the unique identifier of this RFC.